Special Programs and Enrichment

 Sunnyside believes in the importance of integrating computer technology and instruction into the classroom.

-- A Technology Committee is working to upgrade our computers and technology.
+• A Technology Committee continues to work on upgrading our computers and technology.

 We provide many opportunities for children to build leadership skills and character as they care for our school and each other.

-- All students are involved in school beautification, such as the Spring Clean and a tiled mural project being developed this year.
+• All students are involved in school beautification, such as the Spring Clean and a tiled mural project.